Addiction Treatment In Wakefield, MA

 Rates of alcohol and drug-related emergency department visits are higher for 15-19-year-olds in Wakefield than the rest of Massachusetts, according to Hallmark Health System’s 2017-2019 Community Health Implementation Plan.

 The Nearest Vertava Health Treatment Center: Swift River

 About 130 miles west of Wakefield, Swift River provides a peaceful and beautiful campus for recovery.
 We use our location beside a swift-running stream in the Berkshire Mountains to provide wilderness experiences and challenges along with evidence-based therapies.

 Swift River is experienced in treating co-occurring substance use and mental health disorders.
-To find out if one of our many programs is right for you, contact Addiction Campuses today.
+To find out if one of our many programs is right for you, contact Vertava Health today.